smit4k/conversia/README.md

 Conversia supports the following commands:

-- `/convert_document`: Convert documents to various formats.
+- `/convert_document`: Convert documents to various formats
-- `/convert_image`: Convert images between formats.
+- `/convert_image`: Convert images between formats
-- `/compress`: Compress files into different formats.
+- `/compress`: Compress files into different formats
 - `/decompress`: Decompress a file
-- `/encrypt`: Encrypt files securely.
+- `/encrypt`: Encrypt files securely
-- `/decrypt`: Decrypt encrypted files.
+- `/decrypt`: Decrypt encrypted files
+- `/base64_encode`: Encode a file to base64
+- `/base64_decode`: Decode a base64 encoded file or string
+- `/hex_encode`: Encode a file to hex
+- `/hex_decode`: Decode a hex encoded file or string
 - `/hash`: Generate a hash for a file
-- `/resize_image`: Resize an image using the Lanczos3 algorithm.
+- `/resize_image`: Resize an image
-- `/audio_meta`: Extract metadata from MP3 and FLAC files.
+- `/audio_meta`: Extract metadata from MP3 and FLAC files
-- `/about`: Learn more about Conversia.
+- `/about`: Learn more about Conversia
 - `/help`: Shows all commands of Conversia
+- `/ping`: Checks the bot's latency

 ## Contributing